F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 Both of Fanatec’s DD wheels, the DD1 and DD2 are compatible with Xbox consoles and PC’s straight out of the box.
 Simply connect your wheel base up to your Xbox or PC, connect a compatible wheel rim, and away you go.

-But Fanatec have also released a version of the DD1 wheel base which is PS4 and PS5 compatible.
+But Fanatec has also released a version of the DD1 wheel base which is PS4 and PS5 compatible.
 And that is huge.

 The Fanatec Podium F1, which is also fully licensed by Formula 1, is the only direct drive racing wheel compatible with PlayStation consoles.
 Check out our full review on the superb Fanatec Podium F1 racing wheel.